oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 4. None of the header addresses + respective sizes can be greater than the scratch memory region
 5. Assertion on second_size (unused by Samsung) so we can't use any second_image (not used much anyways)
 6. tags_addr (dtb loading address) + total boot image length must not overlap LK area
+7. No integers overflowing because of the unsigned comparison (BLS)

 With that information, it's clear the only memory regions we have available for us available to load our ramdisk, kernel, and dtb, 0x0 - 0x0F800000 and 0x0FA00000 - 0x11000000.